artcom/capistrano-y60/README.md

 deploy:setup hooks
  cap <stage> deploy:setup
  Includes the following tasks:
-"asl_deploy:update_ldconfig" - creates a ldconfig config file and copies it to the appropriate folder and then executes ldconfig
-"y60_deploy:update_ldconfig" - creates a ldconfig config file and copies it to the appropriate folder and then executes ldconfig
-"y60_deploy:update_environment" - exports the Y60_DIR env variable by creating a export script and copy it to the appropriate folder
-"watchdog_deploy:update_environment" - exports the WATCHDOG_DIR env variable by creating a export script and copy it to the appropriate folder
 "content_deploy:update_environment" - exports the CONTENT_DIR env variable by creating a export script and copy it to the appropriate folder
 "linux:add_startapp_desktop_link" - creates and copies desktop link to start the app deploy hooks